The Rev. David T. Gortner, Ph.D.

-David completed his Ph.D. in psychology and human development at The University of Chicago in Illinois, where he focused on early adult development and the formation of personal theologies.
-He earned an M.Div. from Seabury-Western Theological Seminary in Illinois, an M.A. in psychology from Wake Forest University in North Carolina, and a B.A. from Wheaton College in Illinois.
+Both a psychologist and a priest, David completed his Ph.D. in psychology and human development at The University of Chicago in Illinois, where he focused on early adult development and the formation of personal theologies.
+He earned an M.Div. with a focus in theology from Seabury-Western Theological Seminary in Illinois, an M.A. in psychology from Wake Forest University in North Carolina, and a B.A. from Wheaton College in Illinois.

 David's wife, Heather VanDeventer, serves as Interim Associate Rector for Evangelism and Faith Formation at Christ Church in Alexandria.
 David and Heather have two young daughters.